CSNW/ampersand-workshop/readme.md

 ## 8. Add a router
 - npm install ampersand-router
-- TODO: figure out how to test the router, see http://stackoverflow.com/questions/9215737/testing-routers-in-backbone-js-properly
+- (Peter's TODO: figure out how to test the router, see http://stackoverflow.com/questions/9215737/testing-routers-in-backbone-js-properly)
 - In `router.js`, inherit from `ampersand-router` and set the routes property of the router like this:

 ```javascript